mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

 ### Type Hint

-It was briefly mentioned in Chapter 2 that although Python is a representitive interactive typing language, a Type Hint that could determine the type was added to the PEP 484 document.
-THis function can be used in Python version 3.5 and over.
-Cpython's typing.py clearly states the types that can be defined, and the types can be defined throough the following format.
+It was briefly mentioned in Chapter 2 that although Python is a representative interactive typing language, a Type Hint that could determine the type was added to the PEP 484 document.
+This function can be used in Python version 3.5 and over.
+Cpython's typing.py clearly states the types that can be defined, and the types can be defined through the following format.

 ```python